spxuw/DPDR/README.md

 # Data type for DPDR
-## (1) Ptrain.csv: matrix of taxanomic profile of size N*M, where N is the number of taxa and M is the sample size (without header).
+## (1) p.csv: matrix of taxanomic profile of size N*M, where N is the number of taxa and M is the sample size (without header).

 |           | sample 1 | sample 2 | sample 3 | sample 4 |
 |-----------|----------|----------|----------|----------|